HSE-LAMBDA/ai4material_design/README.md

 ```
 python run_experiments.py --experiments pilot-plain-cv --trials megnet-sparse-pilot --gpus 0 1 2 3 --wandb-entity hse_lambda
 ```
-Or if you want to submit it as slurm job then modify `slurm-job.sh` with the desired argument and export the required enviroment variables then run
+OR if you want to submit it as slurm job then modify `slurm-job.sh` with the desired argument and export the required enviroment variables then run
 ```
 ./slurm-job.sh